Design & Technology

 Cooking and Nutrition

-In upper KS3 and KS4 pupils have the opportunity to choose DT linked vocational units.
-These include making a product, and cooking.
-These units go towards their accredited Skills for Living and Work qualification.
+In KS4 pupils have the opportunity to choose DT linked vocational units.
+These include making a product and cooking.
+This is covered through the Life Skills Challenge units.

-In Post 16 pupils have the opportunity to help run a café, including preparing food, serving customers and cleaning up at the end.
+In Post 16 pupils have had opportunities to run a community café, that included preparing food, serving customers and cleaning up at the end.